-Extra Insurance Forms must be submitted to GSU at least four (4) weeks in advance of departure date.
+Extra Insurance Forms (available on our Forms and Documents webpage) must be submitted to GSU at least four (4) weeks (one month) in advance of departure date.

 Note: Neither GSU nor GSUSA assume responsibility for insuring members' personal effects, including vehicles.